-- 7. Reboot the system when prompted and remove the Windows installation medium and ASR diskette. - 8.
-Remove the client's local system account (created in step 5) from the Data Protector Admin user group on the Cell Manager, unless it existed on the Cell Manager before the disaster recovery. - 9.
-Restore user and application data using the standard Data Protector restore procedure.
+- 6. Change diskette(s) when prompted. - Reboot the system when prompted and remove the Windows installation medium and ASR diskette. - 8.
+Remove the client's local system account (created in step Step 5 on page 85) from the Data Protector Admin user group on the Cell Manager, unless it existed on the Cell Manager before the disaster recovery. - Restore user and application data using the standard Data Protector restore procedure.